Jakob-98/timeresiliencemodels/README.md

     return newshort
 ```

+This form of trip assignment is an all-or-nothing approach similar to prior research [(Gautheir et al., 2018)](https://journals.sagepub.com/doi/abs/10.1177/0361198118792115?journalCode=trra).
+An alternative form of trip assignment was considered.

 ## Modelling
 In certain (late) timeslots, due to very low train frequency, capacity is at 0.
 This skews results, therefore we iteratively take the average capacity of neighbouring links which sligtly increases average capacity, but allows for better analysis of results: